omarabdeddaim/Medical_Environement-/README.md

-This Project is about Managing space for the medical environment.
+Leading by Mr ABDEDDAIM Omar and Mr AIT TGHRYAT Youssef This Project is about Managing space for the medical environment.

 First step : Create a react-application by following those steps in your terminal.